michelesr/thesis/src/ci.md

 time, avoiding the overlapping of more jobs.

 Periodical builds can be setted filling the form in `Build Triggers -> Build Periodically` using the same syntax used for scheduling pulls.

-If the periodical build is based on a different build script, for example for clearing Docker cache, a new job has to be added and scheduled.
+For daily builds Docker Compose can be instructed to avoid the using of the Docker cache, ensuring that all the build is done from scratch, creating a new job with a modified build script:

+    mv docker-compose-ci.yml docker-compose.yml
+    sudo docker-compose build --no-cache
+    ...
+    ...

+Then the new job can be scheduled for daily execution.

 #### Parallel Jobs